MakMoinee/replyMessageService/README.md

 ## How to Install
 ### Prequisuites:
-1. Download JDK from the official page: <a href="https://www.oracle.com/ph/java/technologies/javase/javase-jdk8-downloads.html"></a>
+1. Download JDK from the official page: `https://www.oracle.com/ph/java/technologies/javase/javase-jdk8-downloads.html`
-2. Download STS or Eclipse from the official page or download this link for STS-4.6.2: <a href="https://drive.google.com/file/d/1_KKY12biSVfORu_C-Z8OjqiktutcYYcS/view?usp=sharing"></a>
+2. Download STS or Eclipse from the official page or download this link for STS-4.6.2: `https://drive.google.com/file/d/1_KKY12biSVfORu_C-Z8OjqiktutcYYcS/view?usp=sharing`

 #### Environment Setup
 1. Clone this repository by executing the command in bash: `git clone https://github.com/MakMoinee/replyMessageService.git`